Kalika Prasad Bhattacharya: Devotion to Folk music

 Bhattacharya was fully devoted towards the songs of soul and heart of rural Bengal.
 This is reiterated from his most recent occupation as one of the founder-organizers of "Sahaj Parav"- an annual root music festival, one of its kind in India, looking to celebrate the diversity and variety of folk forms of arts and crafts in greater south Asia, with a deliberate focus on Bengal.
-Through this, Kalika's commitment to the proliferation of the traditional arts is explicit and once again confirms his pledge for the development and rediscovery of the lost tunes of the soil.
 Kalika also can safely be attributed as a Tagorian scholar.
 His "Ajab Kudrati‟, is also an unparalleled dramatic presentation relating an aspect of Lalan Fakir with Tagore.
-This proves his unique innovative idea of the dramatic craftsmanship as well.

 The TV channel Zee Bangla established that Bhattacharya's genius should not only be limited to the Bengalis but should be expanded also to the people cutting across the language barrier just like Punjabi folk songs.
 He promoted Bengali folk music in the program Sa Re Ga Ma Pa, and got worldwide acclamation.
 Following the death of Bhupen Hazarika, Bangladesh government organized a memorable program as a token of tribute to the maestro where Bhattacharya led Dohar dishing out unforgettable numbers of Dr. Hazarika.